 Figure 2 (Subject 11) gives an example of the PV models function and describes the expected PV contraction at A3, resulting in an increased [Hb].
 Subsequent changes in PV were also inversely related to [Hb] and the OFF-score.
-With the inclusion of the PV correction, the specificity of the predicted reference ranges for [Hb] and the OFF-score were improved (Figure 2A,E, respectively).
-For example, for Subject 11, at P7 the calculated Z-scores for PLT, LDL, CRE, and Tfn were lower than the remaining 4 biomarkers (Figure 2N), and therefore, the confidence calculation dropped to ~45% for this particular test (Figure 2M).
+With the inclusion of the PV correction, the specificity of the predicted reference ranges for [Hb] and the OFF-score were improved (Figure 2, panels A and E, respectively).
+For example, for Subject 11, at P7 the calculated Z-scores for PLT, LDL, CRE and Tfn were lower than the remaining four biomarkers (Figure 2, panel N), and therefore, the confidence calculation dropped to ~45% for this particular test (Figure 2, panel M).

-Subject 8 (Figure 3) presented with uncharacteristic results whereby [Hb] was the only PV biomarker to respond to a PV contraction observed between B2 and A8.
-From B2, A3, and A8 [Hb] increased from 146 to 166 and 176 g/L, respectively.
-The calculated

-PV decrease (using the CO-rebreathing method) at A3 and A8 was -19.4% and -26.8%, respectively.
+One individual subject (Figure 3, Subject 8) presented with uncharacteristic results whereby [Hb] was the only PV biomarker to respond to a PV contraction observed between B2 and A8.
+From B2, A3 and A8 [Hb] increased from 146 to 166 and 176 g/L, respectively.
+The calculated PV decrease (using the CO-rebreathing method) at A3 and A8 was -19.4% and -26.8%, respectively.
 This volume shift was not reflected in any of the PV biomarkers.
 Importantly, the confidence in the PV estimation for A3 and A8 was 0%.

-Subject 1 (female, IV group) recorded an increase in HbM towards the end of the altitude sojourn (Figure 4B), presenting with increases in HbM greater than the female sample mean (between 33% and 67%).
+Subject 1 (female, IV group) recorded an increase in HbM towards the end of the altitude sojourn (Figure 4, panel B), presenting with increases in HbM greater than the female sample mean (between 33 to 67%).
 The increase in HbM was reflected with an increase in [Hb] at A15 and P1, which, as expected, was not reflected in any other PV biomarker.
 This increase in [Hb], due to the HbM increase (rather than a PV shift), resulted in a decline the confidence to near 0% of the PV calculation.